 - Check the condition of wiper blades

-- Make sure about the vehicle’s average fuel consumption and that the gas cap is tightly sealed (or, in the case of electric company vehicles, make sure it’s plugged in and charged)
+- Make sure about the vehicle’s average fuel consumption and that the gas cap is tightly sealed (or, in the case of electric company vehicles, make sure it’s plugged in and charged) to maximize fuel efficiency

 - Check under the vehicle for leaks